Berkeley Solar

 Solar Loans

 $0-down solar loans with 15–25 year terms are widely available.
 Typical APRs range from 4–8%.
-You own the system and receive the tax credit, but the total cost is higher due to interest.
+You own the system and receive any applicable incentives, but the total cost is higher due to interest.
 Watch for dealer fees that can increase the effective loan amount.

 Best for: Homeowners who want to go solar without large upfront payment and have good credit.